CouchCMS/Documentation/src/contents/tags-reference/menu.md

 ### orderby

-By default the menu-items get displayed in the order they are arranged in the admin-panel.<br/>
+By default the menu-items get displayed in the order they are arranged in the admin-panel.
 This parameter can be set to order them according to the following criteria - name, title, id.

 ```